9.85 – 9.32 billion years ago

 Note that the vertical scale is logarithmic, so there is vastly more hydrogen and helium in the universe than any other element.
 As noted in the last post, all the elements except hydrogen and helium were formed after the Big Bang, spewed out by supernovas and the collisions of neutron stars.
 In general, heavy elements are less abundant because it takes more steps to produce heavy elements than light ones.
 But the curve is not smooth.
 The lightest elements after hydrogen and helium (lithium, beryllium, boron) are relatively rare, because they get used up in the nucleosynthesis of heavier elements.
 And there is a saw tooth pattern in the chart, because nucleosynthesis favors atoms with even numbers of protons.
 So we get lots of oxygen, magnesium, silicon, and iron, the main constituents of our planet.
 Lots of carbon too.
 Finally, iron (Fe) is more than 1000 times more abundant than might be expected based on a smooth curve.
 Iron nuclei are especially stable because binding energy, the energy that would be required to take the nucleus apart into its constituent protons and neutrons, reaches a maximum with iron.
 Here’s the famous curve of curve of binding energy (nucleons are protons and neutrons):

 An implication of this curve is that if you can split a really heavy nucleus, of Uranium-235 say, into smaller nuclei (but still heavier than iron), you will release energy equal to the vertical difference between U-235 and its lighter fission products (not shown) on the vertical scale.
 This is lots of energy, way more than you get from breaking or forming molecular bonds in ordinary chemical reactions.
 And if you can fuse two light nuclei, of hydrogen say, into a larger nucleus, you can get even more energy.
 When we split uranium, we are recovering some of the energy that a star put into synthesizing elements heavier than iron, before or as it went supernova.
-When we fuse hydrogen, we are extracting energy from the Big Bang that no star got around to releasing.
+When we fuse hydrogen, we are extracting energy left over from the Big Bang that no star got around to releasing.
+(This doesn’t violate the Law of Conservation of Energy, because the negative gravitational potential energy of the universe cancels the positive energy represented by the matter.
+So the total energy of the universe is zero.)

 Starting to figure this all out was part of a scientific revolution that made physics in 1950 look very different from physics in 1900.
 The new physics resolved a paradox in the study of prehistory.
 Geologists were pretty confident, based on rates of sedimentation, that the Earth had supported complex life for hundreds of millions of years.
 But physicists couldn’t see how the sun could have kept shining for so long.
 The geologists were right about deep time; it took new physics to understand that the sun got its energy from fusing hydrogen to helium (via some intermediate steps).